pohape/self-hosted-tg-alert-sites-monitoring-tool/README.md

-# 🛡️ Self-hosted Uptime Monitor with Telegram Alerts
+## 🛡️ Self-hosted Website Uptime Monitor with Telegram Alerts on errors

 💬 Monitor your websites using **GET/POST/HEAD** requests, verify **SSL certificates**, and check for **specific content** — all configured via a simple YAML file.
 Get instant **Telegram alerts** after N failures and a recovery notification when the site is back online.